rebeccarich/nuxt-launch-darkly/README.md

   // properly de-duplicated across requests const pickFlags = getAllVariations(USER, [FLAG_KEY, 'second-key', 'third-key'], 'unique-key')

+  // manually identify a user.
+  // note: this is done automatically for you when calling getAllVariations, getVariationByKey and getVariationDetail const identify = () => identifyUser(USER)

 </script>
 ```

 #### 🌀 REST Endpoint

-This module exposes the REST endpoint that is used by the composable internally.
+This module exposes the REST endpoints that are used by the composable internally.
 This could be useful if you wanted to get all the flags on app init and save them to the store for example.

+The module exposes two endpoints:

+1. `${apiPath}/flags`
+1. `${apiPath}/user`

 **Query Parameters**: